Police Vehicles

 Armored vehicles

-Predominantly used by SWAT teams, armored vehicles are deployed in special situations.
-In the case of crowd or riot control, armored vehicles help police officers gain safe entry into areas that would be unable to access otherwise.
-Armored cars, trucks, and tanks can also be used during hostage scenarios or when public spaces are hijacked by terrorist shooters.
+Predominantly used by police SWAT teams, armored vehicles are deployed in special situations.
+In the case of crowd or riot control, armored vehicles enable police officers to gain safe entry into areas that would otherwise be inaccessible.
+Armored cars, trucks, and tanks can also be used during hostage scenarios or when terrorist shooters hijack public spaces.

-Armored vehicles keep passengers safe from the external onslaught and armed fire.
-They work as effective shields and carriers so that officers can get up close to the action, making it easier to gain control of the situation.
+Armored vehicles keep passengers safe from external onslaught and armed fire.
+They serve as effective shields and carriers, allowing officers to approach the situation closely and gain control more easily.

 Bikes or Bicycles

-Bikes are used by some departments to allow officers to patrol around crowded city areas.
-The bikes usually don’t carry much in the way of equipment, but some have small equipment pouches that include various accessories that the rider may need during their shift.
-Items could include a first aid kit, water bottles, flashlight, cell phone, tablet computer, and other items.
-The use of the bikes also increases officer visibility in the community.
+Some departments use bikes to allow officers to patrol crowded city areas.
+The bikes typically don’t carry much equipment, but some models have small equipment pouches that include various accessories the rider may need during their shift.
+Items could include a first aid kit, water bottles, flashlights, cell phones, tablet computers, and other items.
+The use of bikes also increases officer visibility in the community.

 Command Post Vehicles

-They are dispatched to any situation to serve as a centralized meeting area, radio command centers, and other purposes.
-These are often custom-built for individual department needs, but often include such features and equipment as satellite TV, WiFi hubs and hotspots, portable scene lighting, communications equipment, electricity generators, storage, workstations for detectives, and analysts, and much more.
+They are dispatched to any situation as a centralized meeting area, radio command centers, and for other purposes.
+These are often custom-built to meet the individual needs of each department.
+Still, they include features and equipment such as satellite TV, Wi-Fi hubs and hotspots, portable scene lighting, communications equipment, electricity generators, storage, workstations for detectives and analysts, and much more.

 Drones